-Then, when a measurement is wanted, wake up the device with a configuration command to register F4 that sets the appropriate values of osrs_t and osrs_p, plus mode=1 (single shot mode).
+Then, when a measurement is wanted, wake up the device with a configuration command to registers F2 (if required) and F4 that sets the appropriate values of osrs_h, osrs_t and osrs_p, plus mode=1 (single shot mode).
 For example:

 Having woken up the device, it will start measuring, but the result will not be available for some milliseconds - at least 4 ms, maybe up to 70 ms or more, depending on the number of measurements that have been specified.
 If the read command is sent immediately, the device will return the values from the previous measurement - which may be acceptable in some applications, but in most cases it is probably better to delay until the new measurement is available.

 This delay can be done in several ways.

 - wait a fixed amount of time to cover the longest expected delay